-Facebook unveils redesigned Portal, all-new Portal Mini and Portal TV
+Facebook unveils redesigned Portal, all-new Portal Mini and Portal TV2

 Left to right: New Facebook Portal, Portal Mini, Portal TV